bulletmark/uv-publish/README.md

 ```
 usage: uv-publish [-h] [--repository {pypi,testpypi}]

-Command line wrapper to run `uv publish` with given arguments using default
-credentials from your `~/.pypirc`.
+Command line wrapper to run `uv publish` using default credentials from your
+`~/.pypirc`.
+All extra arguments supplied on the command line are passed to
+`uv publish`.

 options:
   -h, --help            show this help message and exit